dhis2/design-system/principles/icons.md

 #### Quick links

-Browse the DHIS2 Icon Library `TODO: add link to live library`.
+`ui` implementation of the DHIS2 Icon Library.
+(To be updated after v1 of ui-icons is released).

 [Request or suggest an icon](https://github.com/dhis2/design-system/issues/new?assignees=cooper-joe&labels=icons&template=icon-request.md&title=%5BIcon+request%5D).